tyler-peirce/OceanOmics-draft-genomes/README.md

 **Samtools stats**
 This step is to check the coverage of the assembly.
-Please refer to the samtools_stats.sh script to run independently or samtools-farming.sh to farm jobs out across a RUN of samples.
+Please refer to the samtools_stats.sh script to run independently or samtools-farming.sh to farm jobs out across a RUN of samples, these scripts are located within the BWA directory.

 **Merqury**